Prodege: History

-In January 2013, Prodege Founder Josef Gorowitz appointed former Shopzilla and Fandango CEO Chuck Davis as the company's executive chairman.
+In January 2013, Prodege founder Josef Gorowitz appointed former Shopzilla and Fandango CEO Chuck Davis as the company's executive chairman.

-In May 2014, Prodege announced that Technology Crossover Ventures (TCV) had invested $60 million into Prodege, parent company of Swagbucks and other portfolio brands, and that Prodege also had appointed Executive Chairman Chuck Davis as its new CEO and Chairman, while Josef Gorowitz assumed the title of Founder and President.
-Also, in May 2014, TCV Venture partner Chuck Davis, who was previously CEO of movie ticket vendor Fandango, became Prodege's CEO.
+In May 2014, Prodege announced that Technology Crossover Ventures (TCV) had invested $60 million into Prodege.
+Prodege also announced Executive Chairman Chuck Davis had been appointed as Prdege’s new CEO and Chairman, while Josef Gorowitz assumed the title of Founder and President.
+Chuck Davis was also mentioned as being a TCV Venture partner.

 In July 2014, Prodege announced its acquisition of SodaHead.com, an online polling technology platform founded by Jason Feffer.
 SodaHead.com CEO Chris Dominguez and Founder Jason Feffer joined Prodege's executive leadership team in the move.

 In April 2016, Prodege bought rewards site MyPoints from United Online, the company formed by the merger of online services companies NetZero and Juno Online Services.

-In August 2017, the company acquired Greenwood Village, Colorado-based cash back shopping and coupon site ShopAtHome.
+In August 2017, the company acquired Greenwood Village, Colorado–based cash-back shopping and coupon site ShopAtHome.

-In May 2019, the company bought Cotterweb Enterprises, a Minnesota-based operator of reward sites in the US, Canada and the UK.
+In May 2019, the company bought Cotterweb Enterprises, a Minnesota-based operator of reward sites in the US, Canada, and the UK.
 In July, Prodege partnered with online local service deal company Groupon to develop a local merchant reward card program for customers.

 By 2020, Prodege’s products had over 120 million users, and as of 2019, had rewarded $725 million to its users since its inception.

 In February 2020, Prodege bought digital coupon company CouponCause.
-In May, Prodege bought Upromise, a provider of college savings plan loyalty programs, from student loan company Sallie Mae.
+In May, Prodege bought Upromise, a loyalty program focused on saving for college, from student loan company Sallie Mae.
 Prodege partnered with Isometric Solutions and Panel Consulting to provide polling for the Prediction Survey, a political forecast developed by Thomas Miller during the 2020 Georgia Senate election.

+On May 24, 2021, ShopAtHome.com was relaunched as Tada.com.